DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/5_aspnetid.md

 favorite_color, and include that claim in your client's configuration.

-Add a new *IdentityResource* in *src/IdentityServerAspNetIdentity/Config.cs* that will map the color scope onto the favoroite_color claim type:
+Add a new *IdentityResource* in *src/IdentityServerAspNetIdentity/Config.cs* that will map the color scope onto the favorite_color claim type:

 ```csharp
 public static IEnumerable<IdentityResource> IdentityResources =>